 ① Conducts research in collaboration with statesmen, government officials, and the private sector on policies and strategies which are difficult to place within existing concept arrays or frameworks;

-② Manages a bank of professional human resources with specialized knowledge and expertise who are available for the solution of pressing policy problems; and
+② Develops professional human resources with specialized knowledge and expertise who are available for the solution of pressing policy problems; and

 ③ Provides opportunities for international policy dialogs open to all ministry personnel and to individuals from Japan, Asia (ASEAN), the Americas and Europe who have relevant policy background.